realDerekTan/fortress/README.md

 State of the art facial recognition algorithm would then identify and classify image as a specific person

+Note: This is currently a work in progress, not a working model at the moment.
+However, we are working hard to improve and will release a working model as soon as it is finished!

 Created by Lleyton Ariton and Derek Tan